 After the operation you will be transferred to the recovery area and then to the ward.
-The healthcare team will tell you what was found during the laparoscopy and discuss with you any treatment or follow-up you need.

 You should be able to go home the same day.
 However, your doctor may recommend that you stay a little longer.

 You need to be aware of the following symptoms as they may show that you have a serious complication.